 In 2007, Jeff was named to the PharmaVoice 100, an annual listing of the 100 most influential people in the life sciences industry.

-Prior to Clinipace Worldwide, Chris Porter served as vice president of corporate development & legal affairs for Drug Safety Alliance, Inc. (DSA).
-Additionally, Chris served as group manager of the Siebel Venture Group, Siebel Systems, Inc. where he was responsible for all of Siebel’s venture transactions and management of a $30M portfolio with a specific interest in Life Science technology opportunities.
+Prior to Clinipace Worldwide, Chris served as vice president of corporate development and legal affairs for Drug Safety Alliance, Inc. (DSA).
+Additionally, Chris served as group manager of the Siebel Venture Group, Siebel Systems, Inc., where he was responsible for all of Siebel’s venture transactions and management of a $30M portfolio with a specific interest in life science technology opportunities.
 Chris joined Siebel through Siebel’s $542M acquisition of OpenSite Technologies where Chris was the original member of the business development group.

-Chris received his Juris Doctor and Masters of Business Administration from the University of North Carolina at Chapel Hill in 1998.
-Chris also earned his BA in Journalism/Advertising from UNC-CH in 1992.
+Chris received his Juris Doctor and Master of Business Administration from the University of North Carolina at Chapel Hill in 1998.
+Chris also earned his Bachelor of Arts in Journalism/Advertising from UNC-CH in 1992.

 In 2008 Chris was named to the PharmaVoice 100, an annual listing of the 100 most influential people in the life sciences industry.

 Prior to Clinipace Worldwide, Daryl spent 18 years at Oracle Corporation and held several executive level positions in both enterprise product development and enterprise support services.
-Daryl spent most of his career at Oracle in the Database Tools Division as a programmer, Manager and Vice President where he managed teams from ranging from 3 to 300 with commensurate responsibilities around strategic direction, operational execution, budget and performance.
+Daryl spent most of his career at Oracle in the Database Tools Division as a programmer, manager and vice president where he managed teams ranging from 3 to 300 with commensurate responsibilities around strategic direction, operational execution, budget, and performance.

-Daryl concluded his tenure at Oracle as the Vice President in Advanced Support Services where he was responsible for streamlining software life cycle services for global, distributed teams of over 10,000 software professionals in 5 countries; architectural assessments for Fortune 100 Customers in Health care, Government, Financial & Telecomm industries to accelerate the adoption of GRID computing & LINUX; and was appointed to manage the Oracle-Red Hat relationship as the Oracle OnDemand Service Executive.
+Daryl concluded his tenure at Oracle as the Vice President of Advanced Support Services.
+He was responsible for streamlining software life cycle services for global teams of over 10,000 software professionals in five countries and conducting architectural assessments for Fortune 100 Customers in the healthcare, government, financial and telecomm industries to accelerate the adoption of GRID computing and LINUX.
+He also managed the Oracle-Red Hat relationship as the Oracle OnDemand Service Executive.
 Additionally, he was an integral member of the M&A technical team tasked with conducting due diligence on Oracle’s acquisitions of Siebel and PeopleSoft.

-Daryl holds an MSE in Computer Science from Princeton University, a BS in Mathematical Sciences from the University of North Carolina at Chapel Hill, and is a member of Phi Beta Kappa.
+Daryl holds an Master of Science in Engineering (MSE) in Computer Science from Princeton University, a Bachelor of Science in Mathematical Sciences from the University of North Carolina at Chapel Hill, and is a member of Phi Beta Kappa.

 Mark received a Master of Business Administration (MBA) from the Keller Graduate Program at DeVry University and earned a Bachelor of Business Administration (BBA) from Washburn University.
 He is a Certified Public Accountant and a member of the American Institute of CPAs.